 Understanding a software design proposal is so much easier once you can actually visualize it.
-While writing diagrams might take you an extra effort, the small time investment will pay off when others will require less time understanding your proposal.
+While writing diagrams might take you an extra effort, the small time investment will pay off when others will require less time to understand your proposal.

 Software is a means, not a goal

-We are writing software to supports other people business requirements.
-Understanding business goals is the first step towards coming up with an effective design proposal.
+We are writing software to support other people business requirements.
+Understanding business goals are the first step towards coming up with an effective design proposal.
 After gathering input from your product owner, you should write down the business story.
 Writing it makes you reason more about the business goal and the product owner can validate your comprehension.